Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - With business liability, it is the business entity that is responsible for managing the account.

-- If there is an issue with the account, the entire business may be held responsible, rather than one individual cardholder.
+- If there is an issue with the account, the entire business is held responsible, rather than a person linked to the account.

-- It can be useful if you are a partner in a business, or for companies that want to easily facilitate the business activities of a number of cardholders.
+- It can be useful if you are a partner in a business.

 What about business charge cards?